 When Volkswagen's 2019 Jetta goes on sale later this year, it'll cost less than the outgoing model.
-The redesigned compact sedan starts at $19,395 for the base S model, including a destination charge — that's $100 less than the outgoing model and lower than 2018 competitors like the Toyota Corolla and Honda Civic, though it's more than the Chevrolet Cruze.
+The redesigned compact sedan starts at $19,395 for the base S model, including a destination charge — that's $100 less than the outgoing model and lower than Volkswagen's 2018 competitor vehicles like the Toyota Corolla and Honda Civic, though it's more than the Chevrolet Cruze.

 For 2019, the Jetta rides on a new, bigger platform and gets fresh exterior styling as well as a cabin makeover.
-The sole engine at launch is a turbocharged 1.4-liter four-cylinder paired with two new transmissions: a standard six-speed manual or available eight-speed automatic, which is optional on the base S and standard on the other trim levels.
-Newly standard inside is a larger multimedia screen with Apple CarPlay and Android Auto.
+The sedan's sole engine at launch is a turbocharged 1.4-liter four-cylinder paired with two new transmissions: a standard six-speed manual or available eight-speed automatic, which is optional on the base S and standard on the other trim levels.
+Now standard inside the new car is a larger multimedia screen with Apple CarPlay and Android Auto.

-The Jetta will be available in S, SE, SEL and SEL Premium trims, as well as the sporty R-Line model, which replaces the SE Sport this year.
+The new Jetta will be available in S, SE, SEL and SEL Premium trims, as well as the sporty Volkswagen Jetta R-Line model, which replaces the SE Sport this year.
 SE versions start at $23,005, roughly $900 more than model-year 2018 base SE trims (all prices include destination).
-It adds standards like the eight-speed automatic, a panoramic sunroof, dual-zone automatic climate control, a leather-wrapped steering wheel and shift knob, keyless access and push-button start, leatherette seats and heated front seats.
+It adds standards to the Volkswagen Jetta like an eight-speed automatic, a panoramic sunroof, dual-zone automatic climate control, a leather-wrapped steering wheel and shift knob, keyless access and push-button start, leatherette seats (V-tex) and heated front seats.
 Standard safety features on this model include forward collision warning with automatic emergency braking, and blind spot monitor with rear cross-traffic alert.
 While those safety features are not standard on the base S model, they are available for as a $450 option.

-The sport-themed R-Line model starts at $23,845 and adds extras like 17-inch aluminum-alloy wheels, a gloss-black front grille and mirror caps, an R-Line rear bumper with dual exhaust, foglights, R-Line badging inside and out, a sport steering wheel with contrast stitching, and two-tone black-and-gray seat surfaces with contrast stitching.
+The sport-themed R-Line model Volkswagen Jetta starts at $23,845 and adds extras like 17-inch aluminum-alloy wheels, a gloss-black front grille and mirror caps, an R-Line rear bumper with dual exhaust, foglights, R-Line VW Jetta badging inside and out, a sport steering wheel with contrast stitching, and two-tone black-and-gray seat surfaces with contrast stitching.

-Also included for the entire Jetta lineup in 2019 is VW's new warranty: six years or 72,000 miles for bumper-to-bumper and powertrain, plus three years or 36,000 miles of roadside assistance.
-The 2019 Jetta will go on sale sometime this spring.
+Also included for the entire new Volkswagen Jetta lineup in 2019 is VW's new warranty: six years or 72,000 miles for bumper-to-bumper and powertrain, plus three years or 36,000 miles of vehicle roadside assistance.
+Volkswagen says the 2019 Jetta will go on sale sometime this spring.

 Cars.com's Editorial department is your source for automotive news and reviews.
 In line with Cars.com's long-standing ethics policy, editors and reviewers don't accept gifts or free trips from automakers.
 The Editorial department is independent of Cars.com's advertising, sales and sponsored content departments.